 I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, and crying out with a loud voice, saying, “Salvation belongs to our God who sits on the throne, and to the Lamb!”

-Note that in this scripture passage, the people standing before Jesus Christ are from every culture in the world who have been saved, as evidenced by their white robes, which indicate that they are regarded as righteous.
-And, based upon other scripture passages, we know that most of these people are deemed righteous because, after having heard the gospel message preached, they trusted in Jesus Christ for eternal salvation, although there will also be exceptions, such as Old Testament people whose faith in God qualifies them to be included among the righteous (see Hebrews 11).
+Note that in this scripture, the people standing before Jesus Christ are from every culture in the world who have been saved, as evidenced by their white robes, which indicate that they are regarded as righteous.
+And, based upon other scriptures, we know that most of these people are deemed righteous because, after having heard the gospel message preached, they trusted in Jesus Christ for eternal salvation, although there will also be exceptions, such as Old Testament people whose faith in God qualifies them to be included among the righteous (see Hebrews 11).

 With regard to when this first sign of the imminent return of Jesus Christ will occur, we think it is important to note that various Christian organizations – most notably, The Jesus Film ministry – have been making considerable progress in spreading the gospel message to cultures that previously had not heard this message.
 And, there seems to be adequate reason to believe that by the end of the current decade, the gospel message will have been spread to virtually every culture in the world.

-Now, let’s consider the second sure sign that Jesus Christ will be returning to the earth relatively soon after the sign occurs.
+Now, we will consider the second sign that Jesus Christ will be returning to the earth relatively soon after this sign occurs.
 In response to a question asked by His disciples regarding what will be the sign of His return to Earth, Jesus declares in Matthew 24:15, “Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place (whoever reads, let him understand). . . .”